Irumbu Thirai (2018 film): Plot

-Indian Army Major Kathiravan is working on anger management issues under chief psychiatrist Rathi Devi aka Rathi in order to return to his job.
-Soon they both fall in love where she counsels him to leave for his village to spend time with his father Rangaswamy and sister.
+Indian Army Major Kathiravan is working on anger management issues under chief psychiatrist Rathi Devi to return to his job.
+Soon they both fall in love and she counsels him to leave for his village to spend time with his father Rangaswamy and sister.
 Though having hated his father due to his habit of borrowing money, Kathiravan reluctantly agrees.
 Kathiravan finds that his sister's fiancé Kesavan's family demands them to bear the marriage expenses.
 He realizes his mistake of abandoning his family and promises to fulfill his sister's wish.
 Kathiravan returns to Chennai to apply for a loan, only to get rejected everywhere.
-With the advice of his uncle, he takes his father to Chennai along with him and tries to get a loan in Rangaswamy's name and is also rejected everywhere due to financial security.
+With the advice of his uncle, he takes his father to Chennai along with him and tries to get a loan in Rangaswamy's name but is also rejected everywhere due to financial security.

 They are approached by a person, who claims to be a loan agent and tells them to forge documents to get a loan for a commission.
 Kathiravan initially refuses, but reluctantly agrees to the man's offer and submits all the original documents to him.
 The person helps them to obtain a loan of ₹6 lakh.
 Kathiravan is overjoyed and starts the marriage preparation.
-Later on, when Rangaswamy was unable to withdraw money due to insufficient balance, he informs Kathiravan, who in turn is surprised by the missing fund.
-Kathiravan enquires the bank, but to no avail.
+Later on, when Rangaswamy is unable to withdraw money due to insufficient balance, he informs Kathiravan, who in turn is surprised by the missing funds.
+Kathiravan enquires the bank but to no avail.
 He becomes frustrated and scolds Rangaswamy.
 Unable to bear the words, Rangaswamy attempts suicide.
 In the hospital, Kathiravan learns that Rangaswamy took debts to extend Kathiravan's sick mother's life.
 He feels remorseful after hearing this and reconciles with Rangaswamy.